 One option for newcomers to the U.S. who are struggling to secure financing is to have a cosigner.
 A cosigner is a person that has a strong, established credit history and vows to take over any debt that you are unable to repay.
 The difficulty with this route is that recent immigrants are new to this country and may not have access to people who fit the requirements of a cosigner.

-Until recently, newcomers to the U.S. were unable to use their existing international credit history to get a car loan.
-Many immigrants had to start over because banks and credit bureaus could not translate international credit to fit the U.S. model.
+Until recently, newcomers to the U.S. were unable to use their existing foreign credit history to get a car loan.
+Many immigrants had to start over because banks and credit bureaus could not translate foreign credit to fit the U.S. model.
 Even those with extensive credit in their home country had to start from scratch, taking time and effort to build up brand new U.S. credit history — an arduous task that can take as long as five years.

 Today, Nova Credit offers an easier way for newcomers to the U.S. to get credit cards and loans while building positive credit history.
-Nova Credit’s technology can connect to your international credit data and translate it in a way that fits the U.S. model.
-This enables you to access your international credit here in the U.S. We’ll delve into the details on how later in this guide.
+Nova Credit’s technology can connect to your foreign credit data and translate it in a way that fits the U.S. model.
+This enables you to access your foreign credit here in the U.S. We’ll delve into the details on how later in this guide.